joemoose/dungeoneers.d20/docs/appendix-d-reputation.md

 ---

 Your character’s **reputation** is measured on a scale of **-6 to 6**.
 Your character starts at **zero**.
-A zero value represents an ordinary person with no fame or notoriety who might do heroic or villanous things.
+A zero value represents an ordinary person with no fame or notoriety who might do heroic or villainous things.

 Your character's actions in the game's narrative change their reputation score.